jfox16/flappy-fox/README.md

 How to Run:
 - Clone the repo
-- Open Standalone/"Jonathan Fox Submission - Flappy Fox.exe"
+- Run Standalone/"Jonathan Fox Submission - Flappy Fox.exe"

 Have fun!!